gitfrid/CzechFOI-DRATE_EXAM/README.md

 The **non-random boundary condition bias** arises when a homogeneous group is **divided into subgroups based on a non-random time point**—as often happens in real observational studies—and these subgroups are then compared.

-This can lead to **illusory differences between groups**, even when **no real causal effect** exists.
+This lead to **illusory differences between the groups**, even when **no real causal effect** exists.

-Unlike more widely recognized biases such as:

-- Immortal time bias, Survivorship Bias, Healthy user effect, Selection bias, Treatment delay bias
+Unlike more widely recognized biases such as: Immortal time bias, Survivorship Bias, Healthy user effect, Selection bias, Treatment delay bias
 ...this bias is often **overlooked**, yet it can have a **major impact** on the interpretation of observational data.

 Only a few scientists seem to be aware of this statistical artefact,